mahmoudimus/ac/docs/public/concepts/licensing.md

 You can test licensing-related behavior of your add-on in a local, development environment to an extent.
 But there's no way to replicate the interaction with the UPM and Atlassian Marketplace in a local environment alone.
-In the production environment, the Atlassian Marketplace serves licenses for new subscribers, and application interacts with the Marketplace to get the license state.
+In the production environment, the Atlassian Marketplace serves licenses for new subscribers, and the application interacts with the Marketplace to get the license state.